 In most cases parents typically schedule a consultation with the orthodontist for their child between the ages of 10 and 14 when the jaw and bones are still developing.
 Older kids (teenagers) are still great candidates for braces, but skeletal changes in young adults may require a surgical approach.

 What are the treatment options for my teenager?

 Straightening the teeth to improve oral health including a beautiful smile is the main core of orthodontic treatment in teens.
 At PORTH, during your complementary consultation, we collects lots of information to review all the potential skeletal and dental problems with you.
 Next, we review the treatment process including type of braces, rubber band, and appliances to modify the growth.
 We often provide more than one treatment options to correct the presented malocclusion.
 The type of appliances (clear plastic or braces options) is what our patients choose.

 Orthodontic treatment has numerous benefits.
 Not only can it improve the appearance of your smile, it can have a major impact on your long term dental health.
 In fact, patients who undergo orthodontic treatment are more likely to have better dental hygiene because it’s easier to clean teeth that are correctly aligned.
 Orthodontics can also prevent problems that arise from an incorrect bite, such as heavy wear on the teeth.

 When it comes to orthodontics, there is no “one-size-fits-all” mentality.
 Every patient has unique needs and circumstances that need to be catered to by their orthodontist.
-At Porth, we believe in educating our patients and explaining the pros and cons of each appliances.
-Our patient choose their appliance of interest.
+At PORTH, we believe in educating our patients and explaining the pros and cons of each appliances.
+Our patient choose their appliance of interest whether it is metal brackets or clear aligners.
 We offer personalized orthodontic care.

 Conventional Metal Braces